sp496/knowledge-base/spark/spark.md

 <img src="img_11.png" width="500"/>

-Simplest kind of RDD which is just inputs from an external system like hadoop.
+Simplest kind of RDD which is just inputs from an external system like hadoop. | has a partition for each block of the file and knows which machine each block is on.

 partiions method just returns one partition per block of the file.
 Maybe inside this partition object it has the block id